GlareDB/glaredb.github.io/docs/data-sources/index.md

 ---
 layout: default
-title: Data sources
+title: Connect data sources
 has_children: true
 ---

-# Data sources
+# Connect data sources

-Data sources are what allows GlareDB to query external data.

-![Data sources dialog]

-[Data sources dialog]: {{site.baseurl}}/assets/images/dashboard/datasources-dialog.png
+Learn how to connect and manage data sources.